Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Shallow Features}

 For our first feature set, we looked at 8 shallow or surface-based textual features as shown in Table~\ref{tab:shallow_table} such as \textit{product and square root of total tokens by total sentences, log densities of tokens to sentences, average token count per sentence, average syllable count per sentence and per token, and average character count per sentence and token}.
 These linguistic features have been extensively used text complexity assessment in a wide range of languages such as in English \cite{flesch1948new}, French \cite{francois-miltsakaki-2012-nlp} and Filipino \cite{imperial2021diverse}.
-From the result, all of the mentioned features for the three groups appear to be significantly different with respect to the complexity of the prompt.
-This preempts how even humans subconsciously do not follow a uniform pattern related to surface and frequency-based properties of texts in a narrative generation task.
+From the result, all of the mentioned features for the four groups appear to be significantly different with respect to the complexity of the prompt except for \textit{average characters per token} for the finetuned GPT-2 model with uniformly complex data.
+From this, we posit that both humans and GPT-2 models, regardless of applied fine-tuning, \textit{generally} ignore shallow or surface-based characteristics of texts with respect to the prompt.